izanmubarak/Cryptora/README.md

 ## Acknowledgements and Notes

+It goes without saying, but please invest responsibly.

 Special thanks to Michael Yousif (@mjyousif) and Augustine Osagie (@osagie98) for testing my bot in its beta stages and helping me with the deployment process.

 Cryptora's feature set would not have been possible without the following Python packages: Dateparser, Feedparser, BeautifulSoup4, Datefinder, and gdax.
-Thank you to the developers who have created and maintained these amazingly useful modules.
+Thank you to the developers who have created and maintained these super useful modules.

-And finally, **please invest responsibly.**